Lotz House

-The Lotz House (Lotz rhymes with “boats") is a two-story frame house built in 1858 in the central Tennessee town of Franklin.
-The house is significant for being in the epicenter of the Battle of Franklin in the American Civil War in 1864.
+The Lotz House (Lotz rhymes with “boats") is a Greek Revival white frame two-story home built in 1858 in the middle Tennessee town of Franklin.
+The house is significant for being located at the epicenter of the Battle of Franklin in the American Civil War in 1864.
+The house's occupants, the family of German immigrant Albert Lotz, could see from their front yard a wave thousands of uniformed Confederate soldiers advancing toward them to engage Union soldiers who were in defensive positions in a line adjoining the Lotz' property.
+During the intense five-hour battle, which resulted in about 10,000 casualties, the Lotz family took shelter in a neighbor's basement.

 History

-German immigrant Albert Lotz and his family were surprised at their home on Columbia Pike (US 31) on the morning of November 30, 1864, to find thousands of Federal troops marching in front of their house heading north to Nashville, Tennessee, but unable to proceed across the swollen Harpeth River.
+German immigrant Albert Lotz and his family were surprised at their home on Columbia Pike (US 31) on the morning of November 30, 1864, to find thousands of Federal troops marching in front of their house heading north toward Nashville, Tennessee, but unable to proceed across the swollen Harpeth River.
 Confederate troops attacked with 20,000 men at that point and the Union soldiers manned defensive fortifications on a line across the Lotz and adjacent Carter property.

 The Lotz family fled across the street to the Carter House and the two families hid in the Carter's basement witnessing a five-hour battle consisting of intense hand-to hand combat, considered one of the bloodiest battles of the Civil War with 10,000 dead or wounded.
 The south wall of the Lotz's house was blasted away and cannon fire created holes in the roof and floors, but the structure could still serve as a field hospital later, with Lotz supervising the repairs.

 Over the next 100 years, the house had many owners and gradually deteriorated until the Heritage Society of Franklin and Williamson Counties purchased it in 1974 to save it from demolition.
 It was listed on the National Register of Historic Places in 1976, marking the beginning of its restoration.
 In 2008, the Lotz House was opened to the public as a historical museum, a privately owned non-profit foundation.